 - Select a correction factor based on site conditions between 5.5 and 18 from the DOE Manual, Volume III, Table 3.9.
 If the site conditions are unknown or uncertain, use a higher correction factor.
 Correction factors are not needed for bioretention facilities, infiltration trenches, or infiltration drywells. - Divide the measured infiltration rate by the correction factor.
-The resulting number is the long term infiltration rate in inches per hour. - If the measured infiltration rate is greater than 10 inches per hour (drains in less than one hour), use a maximum design infiltration rate of 10 inches per hour. - If the measured infiltration rate is less than 0.1 inches per hour (takes more than 100 hours to drain a 10-inch deep column of water), the site is not suitable for a rain garden or pervious pavement without an approved overflow and underdrain. - For bioretention facilities, the design infiltration rate used to size the facility will be whichever is lower: the measured infiltration rate of the native soil beneath the facility site, or infiltration rate of the bioretention soil mix layer.
+The resulting number is the long term infiltration rate (design infiltration rate) in inches per hour. - If the measured infiltration rate is greater than 10 inches per hour (drains in less than one hour), use a maximum design infiltration rate of 10 inches per hour. - If the measured infiltration rate is less than 0.25 inches per hour (takes more than 40 hours to drain a 10-inch deep column of water), the site is not suitable for a rain garden.
+If the long term infiltration rate is less than 0.25 inches per hour, the site is not suitable for pervious pavement. - For bioretention facilities, the design infiltration rate used to size the facility will be whichever is lower: the measured infiltration rate of the native soil beneath the facility site, or infiltration rate of the bioretention soil mix layer.
 For infiltration trenches and drywells, use the measured infiltration rate.
 To design other infiltration facilities, use the long-term infiltration rate of the underlying native soil.